StatisKit/StatisKit/doc/developer/FAQ/update.rst

-How to update the development environment ?
+How to Update the Development Environment ?
 ###########################################

 If you need to update your development environment, type the following command line in your console